RezaQavi-Git/blog-posts-rating-app/README.md

 - **Rate Limiting:**
   - One of the key strategies to mitigate rating manipulation is implementing rate limiting.
 This ensures that users cannot excessively rate a post within a short interval.

+## Areas for Improvement

+1. **Environment Management**:
+   Currently, environment variables are hardcoded in the project.
+In future iterations, these will be moved to a `.env` file and dynamically loaded into the project for better configuration management.

+2. **Database Storage**:
+   At this stage, the project uses Django's default database, a simple `sqlite` instance, to store post and rating data.
+In the future, this will be upgraded to a `PostgreSQL` database for improved scalability and performance.
+While `MongoDB` could be an alternative, our schema is static, making `PostgreSQL` the preferred choice.

+3. **Testing**:
+   Due to the simplicity of the current logic, comprehensive tests haven't been written yet.
+This is an area where improvements can be made as the project evolves.

+4. **Load Testing**:
+   A load testing phase is essential for evaluating the performance and accuracy of the average scoring logic.
+Tools like `Locust` or `k6` can be utilized for RESTful API load testing to ensure the system meets performance requirements.